 If you are not seeing increased ant activity near the bait stations, you may not have placed them where the workers can find it.
 Check again to see where ants are traveling, and also near sinks, tubs, and even your dishwasher.

-If you see ants avoiding your stations, it means that they're more intrigued by another source of food.
+Why are ants avoiding the bait?
+If you see ants avoiding your bait or bait stations, it means that they're more intrigued by another source of food.
 Don't be alarmed.
 They're just not hungry right now for what you're serving!
 See if you can’t find the food that the ants are going for, and throw it away or wipe it up.
 When you remove their other food options, they will go for the bait.

 4. Do NOT use bug sprays on or around bait stations.